serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 ## Serverless adoption and architecture in large-scale organizations

+Yochay Kiriaty (from Microsoft Azure) provided a great "don't do this" bucket list for anyone who's getting started with serverless:

+- Functions logic should be stateless
+- Functions should be idempotent
+- One task per function ("do one thing")
+- Functions should finish as quickly as possible
+- Avoid recursions
+- Concurrency limitations and rate limits

-The talks in this category had three main types:
+Moving on to companies talking about their existing usage of serveless, the talks in this category had three main types:

 ### 1. Serverless as the basis for rapid development